 [Discussion will be completed in Stage 2 following data collection]

-[Planned discussion for Stage 2: The target article scenarios involved matching schemes, which seem like an important factor, and it is unclear whether these findings will generalize to similar fundraisers and causes with no such matching scheme.
+[Planned discussion for Stage 2: The target article scenarios involved matching schemes, which seem like an important factor not clearly discussed in the target’s introduction of the theory, and it is unclear whether these findings will generalize to similar fundraisers and causes with no such matching scheme.
 We will discuss matching schemes in relation to the theory and methodology in the target article.]

 Conclusion